 Not lightening speed or anything, but that is pretty fast.
 For me especially.

-So I grab a banana (since I like those now), a bagel bite and some Gatorade, and get in line to be stretched out by the local med students.
+So I grabbed a banana (since I like those now), a bagel bite, and some Gatorade, and got in line to be stretched out by the local med students.

 WHY did I never take advantage of the stretchage before?
 Wow.
 Does wonders.